danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/lit_review.typ

   caption:"Summer 2024 Link Budget"
 ) <Preben-2024-Link-Budget>

+The ISIS space antenna VSWR and @Preben-2024-Link-Budget contributed to the link analysis in @ACM-Analysis-Section.

 = TOTEM SDR <TOTEM_SDR>
-//TODO: Zynq product selection guide
-The TOTEM SDR consists of an AMD Zynq 7020 #acr("SoC") #acr("FPGA") connected to an AD9364 RF Transceiver via #acr("LVDS"), as shown in @TOTEM-Block.
-Compatible frontend modules can be mounted on the motherboard using the connector in the center of the board, which can be seen in @TOTEM-Motherboard.
+The TOTEM SDR consists of an AMD Zynq 7020 #acr("SoC") #acr("FPGA") connected to an AD9364 RF Transceiver via #acr("LVDS"), as shown in @TOTEM-Block. @alen_space_totem_2024 Compatible frontend modules can be mounted on the motherboard using the connector in the center of the board, which can be seen in @TOTEM-Motherboard.

 // TODO: TOTEM Reference
 #subpar.grid(